dislux-hapfyl/meta-lang-examples/README.md

 `./metacc writer.meta`

 Do the equivalent in Windows.
-APE run everywhere.
+APEs running everywhere.

 # Meta